3DFin/TLS_to_FDS/README.md

   2. Open the `.dmg` and drag **TLS_to_FDS** into your **Applications** folder (or extract the `.zip`).
   3. **macOS Gatekeeper / Compatibility Note**:
      * Open-source scientific binaries are not signed with a paid Apple Developer certificate.
-     * If macOS prevents opening the application with a message such as *"Apple could not verify TLS_to_FDS"* or *"No puedes abrir la aplicación TLS_to_FDS.app..."*, simply open Terminal and run:
+     * If macOS prevents opening the application with a message such as *"Apple could not verify TLS_to_FDS"*, simply open Terminal and run:
        ```bash
        xattr -cr /Applications/TLS_to_FDS.app
        ```